The Fletcher Free Library has policies, rules and ordinances to ensure the best possible patron experience for everyone.

 FEES AND CHARGES

-1. The rooms are available without charge; however, donations are accepted.
+1. The rooms are available without charge.
+Donations are accepted.

 2. No admission fees may be charged.
-Generally, no buying or selling is permitted, although exceptions, such as the sale of books incidental to a book reading and signing, may be approved by the Director, if determined compatible with Library uses.
+No buying or selling is permitted.
+Exceptions, such as the sale of books connected to a book reading and signing, may be approved by the Director.

 SCHEDULING OF ROOMS